floating-ui/floating-ui/.changeset/pretty-fireants-applaud.md

 ---
-"@floating-ui/react": patch
+'@floating-ui/react': patch
 ---

-fix(FloatingArrow): allow close transitions to play floating element when grouped in instant phase
+fix(FloatingArrow): allow close transitions to play on floating element when grouped in instant phase